vtexdocs/help-center-content/docs/tutorials/en/how-does-the-payment-split-with-different-sellers-work.md

 ---
-title: How does the payment split with different sellers work?
+title: 'How does the payment split with different sellers work?'
 id: frequentlyAskedQuestions_674
 status: DRAFT
 createdAt: 2019-01-24T20:45:57.485Z